ao1codes/WORKHORSE-LITE/README.md

 ## 🚫 Limitations

 - Attachments are ignored — users are notified not to send files.
-- One email = one response.
-Threaded context is not stored (yet).
 - This is a personal-use tool; for large-scale deployment, consider API rate limits and auth security.

 ---